Bács-Bodrog County: Division

 By the Treaty of Trianon of 1920, the territory of the county was divided between the Kingdom of Serbs, Croats and Slovenes and Hungary.
 Most of the county (including Sombor, Subotica, and Novi Sad) was assigned to the Kingdom of Serbs, Croats and Slovenes (renamed to Yugoslavia in 1929), while the northernmost part (approximately 15% of the county), including town of Baja, was assigned to Hungary.

-Aftermath

-Until 1922, the southern part of the former Bács-Bodrog county was a de facto province of the Kingdom of Serbs, Croats and Slovenes with the seat in Novi Sad.
-The capital of the smaller Hungarian county of Bács-Bodrog was Baja.
+Thus, the county was divided in two separate counties, both keeping the same name: southern part (centered in Sombor) became the Bács-Bodrog county in the Kingdom of Serbs, Croats and Slovenes (Yugoslavia), while northern part (centered in Baja) became the Bács-Bodrog county in the recreated Kingdom of Hungary.

+Yugoslav Bács-Bodrog County

+Yugoslav part of the Bács-Bodrog County was enlarged in 1923 by adding two districts in southern (Yugoslav) part of Baranya region.
+County administration (centered in Sombor) continued to function until 1927, when administrative reforms, based on new districts (oblasts) were finally implemented.
+As planned since 1922, the county was thus divided between the Belgrade Oblast, and the Bačka Oblast (centered in Novi Sad).

+Hungarian Bács-Bodrog County
-The former Yugoslav part of the pre-1920 Bács-Bodrog county was occupied and annexed by Hungary in 1941 and Bács-Bodrog county was extended to its historic boundaries.
-After World War II, the border between Yugoslavia and Hungary was restored in 1947 by the Paris Peace Treaties and the county's territory was reduced again.
-The Yugoslav part of the former Bács-Bodrog county was later divided into 3 districts and is currently part of the Serbian autonomous region of Vojvodina.

-In 1950, Bács-Bodrog was united with the southern part of the former Pest-Pilis-Solt-Kiskun county to form the Bács-Kiskun county.
+The administration of the remaining Hungarian Bács-Bodrog County was centered in Baja, and it continued to exist until 1950.
+In 1941, during the World War II, Yugoslav part of the pre-1920 Bács-Bodrog county was occupied and annexed by Hungary, and Bács-Bodrog county was extended to its historic boundaries.
+After World War II, the border between Yugoslavia and Hungary was restored in 1945, and confirmed by the Paris Peace Treaties (1947), thus reducing county's territory again.
+In 1950, Hungarian Bács-Bodrog was united with the southern part of the former Pest-Pilis-Solt-Kiskun county to form the Bács-Kiskun County.